 Residential or Nursing Care – What’s the difference?

-Mainly there are two types of care home and they are known as residential or nursing depending upon the level of care provided.
+There are two types of care, Residential and Nursing and the difference depends upon the level of care being provided.

-The care in a residential home usually comprises of the living accommodation and meals together with personal care, help and supervision with medication and someone on call at night.
+Residential care usually comprises of living accommodation and meals together with personal care, help and supervision with medication and someone on call at night.

-The care provided in a nursing home is along the same lines as that provided in a residential home with the addition of constant nursing care by specialist nursing staff on an ongoing basis.
+Nursing care is along the same lines as that provided in a residential setting with the addition of constant nursing care by specialist nursing staff on an ongoing basis.
 This type of care is likely to be required by people who are bedridden or very frail and who need regular nursing attention.

 Funded Nursing Care - formerly Registered Nursing Care Contribution (RNCC)

-If a person has been assessed as needing nursing care and is a resident in a Registered Nursing Home and is receiving Registered Nursing Care, there is a Funded Nursing Care (FNC) contribution payable towards the cost of this care.
-The payments are made directly to the care home and are used towards the cost of the nursing care whether the care is being funded by the local authority or by the resident themselves.
-FNC is not paid if a person is receiving nursing care in their own home or in a care home that does not provide nursing care.
+When a person is assessed as needing nursing care, is a resident in a Registered Nursing Home and is receiving Registered Nursing Care, there is a Funded Nursing Care (FNC) contribution available.
+This is payable to the Nursing Home towards the cost of this care whether the care is being funded by the local authority or the resident themselves.
+FNC is not paid if a person is receiving nursing care at home or in a care home not providing nursing care as these residents will have their needs taken care of by their district nurse.

 In Scotland, there is a payment towards Personal Care and a further contribution if nursing care is required but if the additional monies are paid for nursing care then this cancels out the right to claim for Attendance Allowance.